OpportunityIntl/Weavr/docs/layout/grid/index.md

 ## Nested grids

-Gutters are only applied to a row's first-level columns, so ou can safely nest rows inside of columns.
+Gutters are only applied to a row's first-level columns, so you can safely nest rows inside of columns.

 <div class="demo">
   <div class="row no-gutter brand-offwhite-bg">